va1e7ia/Learning-JavaScript/README.md

 _Task 2:_ A number is given.
 Get the first even digit from the end of this number.
 _Task 3:_ Given any string.
 Replace the first character of each word with '!'.
 _Task 4:_ An array with numbers is given.
 Check that this array has two identical elements in a row.

+# LEVEL 3.1

+_Task 1:_ A number is given.
+Check that the digits of this number are in the ascending order.
+_Task 2:_ An array is given.
+Remove from this array all emty lines.
+_Task 3:_ An array is given.
+Sort all elements in each subarray.
+_Task 4:_ Two arrays are given.
+Remove from a larger array extra elements from the end so that the length of the arrays become equal.